tickets-sw/.github/profile/README.md

 > Wellcome to Tickets to Somewhere!

-> we are young developers
+> We are young developers